Jermaine O'Neal: 1999–00 season

 However, in an unexpected move, Portland showed their willingness to invest in O'Neal by offering him a four-year contract worth $24 million.
 However, the new deal did not translate into more playing time for the power forward in the 1999–2000 season.
 Portland acquired Detlef Schrempf, Scottie Pippen, and Steve Smith during the 1999 offseason, which meant that O'Neal was once again consigned to the bench.
 His statistics remained unimpressive, averaging 3.9 points and 3.3 rebounds per game during the regular season.
 In the meantime, the Trail Blazers continued to build on the success of their previous campaign.
 They notched 59 wins in the regular season, and defeated the Minnesota Timberwolves and the Utah Jazz en route to reaching the Western Conference Finals.
-Up against recent perennial rivals the Los Angeles Lakers, the team relinquished a 15-point lead in the fourth quarter of the pivotal Game 7, and lost 89–84.
+Up against recent perennial rivals the Los Angeles Lakers, the team relinquished a 15-point lead in the fourth quarter of the pivotal game 7, and lost 89–84.
 O'Neal was not heavily involved in any of this action, however.
 With back-to-back Conference Finals disappointments coupled with a lack of playing time, he soon announced his intention to be traded.
-The Trail Blazers relented in the end and sent him to the Indiana Pacers in exchange for NBA All-Star Dale Davis.
+The Trail Blazers relented in the end and sent him to the Indiana Pacers alongside Joe Kleine in exchange for NBA All-Star Dale Davis.